magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/widget-actions.md

 ###### 6. On HTML element click (only in HTML Cards and Value Title widgets)

-ThingsBoard has two widgets that you can configure fully by yourself by customizing an HTML code in their settings.
+IoT Hub has two widgets that you can configure fully by yourself by customizing an HTML code in their settings.
 When a code is written, it is possible to input an action source in it.
 How to add an action source to HTML Cards and Value Title widgets:

 - **HTML Cards widget**